 Most users tend to post their logs in forums so that experienced users can take a look at them and recommend actions.
 There are actually several forums that can be used.

-If you would like fast results you could also use the software HijackReader which analyzes an HijackThis logfile and tries to make the distinction between good and bad results automatically.
-The HijackReader uses mainly two lists to analyze the logfile.
+If you would like fast results you could also use the software HijackReader which analyzes HijackThis logfiles in an attempt to rate items.
+It should be clear from the description that it is necessary to analyze the ratings of the helper application as well before you remove any items.
+HijackReader uses two lists to analyze the logfile.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.